 What we don’t: Current version feels cheaper than predecessors.

 A longstanding favorite in the rain shell market, Marmot’s Minimalist balances classy looks with solid Gore-Tex protection.
-The 2-layer Paclite build resembles Outdoor Research’s Foray above, but with a smooth and clean exterior—including fabric flaps over the center zipper and hand pockets and a nice array of subdued colorways—the Minimalist is fully at home around town.
+The 2-layer Paclite build resembles Outdoor Research’s Foray above but with a smooth and clean exterior—including fabric flaps over the center zipper and hand pockets and a nice array of subdued colorways—the Minimalist is fully at home around town.
 For outdoor uses, the jacket is competitively light at 13 ounces, can be rolled into its hood for storage, and features pit zips to keep you comfortable on the move.
-Finally, Marmot upped their sustainability game with the most recent model, and the Minimalist now features a 100% recycled shell fabric and PFC-free DWR coating.
+Finally, Marmot upped their sustainability game with the most recent model, and the Minimalist now features a 100%-recycled shell fabric and PFAS-free DWR coating.
 For a reasonable $220, that adds up to a whole lot of jacket.

-We’ve had the Minimalist ranked at or near the top of our list in prior years, but we felt the most recent update was a step backwards in most ways (besides the sustainability improvements mentioned above).
+We’ve had the Minimalist ranked at or near the top of our list in prior years, but we felt the most recent update was a step backward in most ways (besides the sustainability improvements mentioned above).
 Specifically, the jacket has lost its high-end feel: Prior models featured premium fabrics and thick and oversized touch points like zipper pulls and toggles, but the latest model feels plasticky and cheap by comparison.
 We also don’t like the center flap over the main zipper, which no longer has a button to secure it in place, is relatively small and flimsy, and is prone to folding open.
 In truth, these are relatively small complaints—and perhaps magnified because we liked the predecessor so much.
 But we’d love if Marmot brought back the high-quality look and feel of the old Minimalist...
-Read in-depth review
+Read in-depth review (prior version)

 See the Men's Marmot Minimalist See the Women's Marmot Minimalist

-11. Montbell Versalite ($260)
+13. Montbell Versalite ($260)

 Montbell Versalite rain jacketCategory: Hiking